iracooke/atenuis_wgs_pub/04_dadi.md

 ![](04_dadi_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-All models showed a biased migration rate from North to south.
+All models showed a biased migration rate from North to South.
 Given the large discrepancy in effective population sizes between these populations this could primarily be driven by population size.
 This is because the migration rate is measured in terms of the proportion of